Hosts deserve reasoning,

 Not “set it and forget it.”

-Approval is the default state of every recommendation.
-Auto-write is opt-in, with caps you define.
+Approval is the only state of every recommendation — there is no auto-write mode.
 We do not silently change your listing.

 Receipt: human-in-the-loop is on by default on every paid tier; auto-write is a toggle you flip yourself.